NiccoMlt/protelis-web-frontend/README.md

 ### Continuous integration

-The frontend project is built and checked by Travis CI on latest and LTS NodeJS versions of Windows, Ubuntu Bionic and MacOS.
+The project is built and checked by [Travis CI](https://travis-ci.com/) with latest LTS NodeJS version on Ubuntu Bionic.

+### Continuous deployment

+The project is deployed on [Zeit Now](https://zeit.co) automatically via GitHub Apps hooks.
+It can be manually deployed with `now` or `now --prod` commands.

 ## License and credits [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)